 The franchise model has proven to be a very effective method for conducting business.
 In short, it allows an entrepreneur to develop a business model, including trademarks, systems and support modes specific to a particular trade or industry, and then solicit franchisees to invest their capital in the business model and assume much of the market risks.
 In return, the franchisor collects royalties and fees.
 For the franchisee investing their assets in this venture, the franchise provides a brand name and in-place systems, thus allowing them a quicker entry into a given industry.

-To put the success of this business model in perspective, consider that in 2011, there were 735,571 franchises in North America, which generated $745 billion dollars in revenue.
-Prior to the Great Recession, there were 770,835 franchises, generating $675 billion in revenue.
-(Report by HIS Global Insight for The International Franchise Association Education Foundation: See, The Franchise Business
+To put the success of this business model in perspective, consider that in 2018, there were 759,236 franchises in North America, which generated $757 billion dollars in revenue.
+(Report by HIS Global Insight for The International Franchise Association Education and Research Foundation: See Franchise Business Outlook 2018) Prior to the Great Recession, there were 770,835 franchises, generating $675 billion in revenue.
+Therefore, franchise businesses make up a very substantial portion of small businesses in the United States, and greatly impact the nation’s GDP.

 Let Kilcommons Law take the field for your franchise business.

 © Kilcommons Law, P.C.
-2018
+2019